 3. Embrace relaxation and recovery.

 Understimulation refers to those times when your brain isn't receiving enough sensory input to keep you engaged with your surroundings.
-Research suggests that people with ADHD get less dopamine from positive stimulation than neurotypicals, which can lead to feeling understimulated in situations that others are typically comfortable in.
+Research suggests that people with ADHD produce less dopamine from positive stimulation than neurotypicals1, which can lead to feeling understimulated in situations that others are typically comfortable in.

 Symptoms of understimulation

 Some signs that you might be understimulated include:

 - A sense of unease, making you feel "flat" or irritable